-Before the transition to Middle school there are opportunities for parents to meet with the SENDCo and Class Teachers to plan the support for their child.
-Once in the school, there are ‘drop-in’ evenings early in the academic year, termly parents’ evenings and reviews of intervention plans (Pupil Profiles) and a schedule of Annual Reviews for children with EHCPs.
-Communication between the school and parents is essential for the needs of the child to be appropriately met.
+Before the transition to Middle school there are opportunities for parents / carers to meet with the SENDCo and Class Teachers to plan the support for their child.
+Once in the school, there are ‘drop-in’ evenings early in the academic year, termly parents / carers’ evenings and reviews of intervention plans (Pupil Profiles) and a schedule of Annual Reviews for children with EHCPs.
+Communication between the school and parents / carers is essential for the needs of the child to be appropriately met.

-As with their parents, all children with SEND are asked to contribute to their termly Pupil Profile reviews.
-As interventions are evaluated regularly, children are involved in this process and any changes actioned.
+As with their parents / carers, all children with SEND are asked to contribute to their termly Pupil Profile reviews.
+As interventions are evaluated regularly, children are involved in this process and any changes are actioned.
 Strong and frequent communication between all school staff and the child are essential to this process.

-Additional support will be offered by a Home School Link Worker, designated to each school, to ease the transition of some children who may feel more anxious or be vulnerable.
+Additional support can be offered by a Home School Link Worker to ease the transition of some children who may feel more anxious or be vulnerable.
 Extra visits, before transfer, will enable your child to feel confident and secure.
 Targeted support, after transfer, will ensure that your child does not ‘flounder’ and is given the best possible opportunity to succeed.

-Year 4 children are invited to a number of transfer activities including Technology Taster sessions, a Mini Sports Day organised by our Young Sports Leaders, literacy/numeracy sessions led by some of our Year 5 staff, and a general ‘getting to know you’ day organised by the Year 5 team.
+Year 4 children are invited to a number of transfer activities which may include: Technology Taster sessions; a Mini Sports Day organised by our Young Sports Leaders; literacy/numeracy sessions led by some of our Year 5 staff and more formal transition days organised by the Year 5 team.
 Our ‘new year 5’ will also receive a welcoming booklet which tells the children what they can expect and look forward to.
-All children and parents will have the opportunity to meet the new class teacher in the Summer Term.
+All children and parents / carers will have the opportunity to meet the new class teacher in the Summer Term.

-Further visits for those children who are particularly anxious about the move from First to Middle or Middle to High, are arranged either through consultation with the feeder school, or by parental request.
+Further visits for those children who are particularly anxious about the move from First to Middle are arranged either through consultation with the feeder school, or by parental request.